d2l-ai/d2l-en/chapter_linear-classification/softmax-regression-scratch.md

 # Softmax Regression Implementation from Scratch
 :label:`sec_softmax_scratch`

-Just as we implemented linear regression from scratch, we believe that softmax regression is similarly fundamental and you ought to know the gory details of how to implement it yourself.
-We limit ourselves to defining the softmax-specific aspects and reuse many of the other parts we built for regression, such as the training loop.
+Because softmax regression is so fundamental, we believe that you ought to know how to implement it yourself.
+Here, we limit ourselves to defining the softmax-specific aspects of the model and reuse the other components from our regression section, including the training loop.

 ```{.python .input}
 %%tab mxnet